thacherT1D/webdevstuff/Auth/Express:_Authorization_&_Middleware.desc.md

 #### **Pattern 1: Application- and router-level authorizations**

 Let's begin by building a router-level authorization.
 This will ensure that all routes inside the specific router have been authorized.
-In this case we will ensure that there is a user logged in so they can see the regularStuff page of any user.
+In this case we will only allow signed in users to see the regularStuff page.
 Insert the following code into the `routes/stuff.js` file below the `const router = express.Router();` but above all the mount points:

 ```javascript
 router.use((req, res, next) => {